muldjord/skyscraper/ARTWORK.md

 ```
 Must be nested inside a layer node.
 Adjusts the color saturation of the parent layer.

+NOTE!
+If you want to completely greyscale your layer I highly recommend using the 'saturation' attribute of the 'colorize' effect instead.
+It uses a better estimation of percieved luminance.

 #### 'value' attribute (Not optional)
 The difference value for the adjustment.
 Can be -255 to 255.